 One event or group gives rise to another event or group

-Small changes in beginning stages may produce dramatically different results
+Small changes in the beginning stages may produce dramatically different results

-e.g. Gould asked the question "What would be conserved if 'The Tape [of Life] were played twice'?
+e.g., Gould asked, "What would be conserved if 'The Tape [of Life]' were played twice"?

 These contingent events are not repeatable